 PT BioFarma, Indonesia: The Company has an agreement with PT BioFarma, to manufacture& market the measles vaccine and plans to supply the vaccine to UNICEF, PAHO and CIS,African, LATAM and Asian Countries in furtherance to Global Measles Reduction Strategy ofWHO and UNICEF.

-Kremers Urban Pharmaceuticals Inc. (UCB Group): The Company has entered into a firmlong term contract with Kremers Urban for the distribution of some of its products in US.
-Panacea Biotec's ANDA for one of the products is under advanced stage of review with FDAand the approval is expected during this fiscal.
+Kremers Urban Inc. (UCB Group): The Company has entered into a long term contract withKremers Urban for the distribution of some of its products in US market.
+Panacea Biotec'sANDA for Tacrolimus has been approved by USFDA.
 Under the terms of the agreement PanaceaBiotec would be responsible for development, registration and commercial supplies of theproducts while Kremers Urban would be responsible for marketing, sales and distribution.

 Summarised Balance Sheet

-|Particulars ||As at March 31, 2012 ||As at March 31,2011 |
+|Particulars ||As at March 31,2013 ||As at March 31,2012 |

 |Sources of Funds: || || |

-|Shareholders' Funds ||8,120.4 ||6,368.1 |
+|Shareholders' Funds ||5,612.6 ||8,140.9 |

-|Non-current liabilities ||5,055.9 ||5,017.4 |
+|Non-current liabilities ||6,120.8 ||5,079.7 |

-|Current liabilities ||5,332.0 ||5,792.4 |
+|Current liabilities ||5,064.8 ||5,308.2 |

-|Total Liabilities ||18,528.8 ||17,177.9 |
+|Total Liabilities ||16,798.2 ||18,528.8 |

 |Application of Funds: || || |

-|Fixed assets ||10,483.7 ||6,523.6 |
+|Fixed assets ||9,864.1 ||10,483.7 |

-|Non-current investments ||2,584.7 ||2,329.4 |
+|Non-current investments ||2,653.5 ||2,584.7 |

-|Long-term loans and advances ||821.7 ||1,046.5 |
+|Long-term loans and advances ||1,026.8 ||1,063.1 |

-|Other non-current assets ||1.2 ||0.9 |
+|Other non-current assets ||- ||1.2 |

-|Current assets ||4,637.5 ||7,277.5 |
+|Current assets ||3,253.8 ||4,396.1 |

-|Total Assets ||18,528.8 ||17,177.9 |
+|Total Assets ||16,798.2 ||18,528.8 |

 Non-Current Liabilities: Non-current liabilities include long term borrowings, deferredtax liabilities and long term provisions.
-The long term borrowings as at 31st March, 2012,have increased to Rs.4830.3 million as against Rs.4237.2 million as at 31stMarch,2011, mainly on account of availment of foreign currency term loan from Bank ofIndia amounting to Rs.1,272 million.
-The deferred tax liability has decreased to Rs.205.0million as at the end of fiscal 2013as compared to Rs.205.0 million as at the end of the previous year.
+The long term borrowings as at 31st March, 2013,have increased to Rs.6,072.0 million as against Rs.4,830.3 million as at 31stMarch, 2012, mainly on account of conversion of foreign currency term loan from SBIpayable during the year into rupee term loan amounting to Rs.3,744.3 million uponreschedulement thereof.
+The deferred tax liability is Rs.
+Nil as at the end of fiscal 2013as compared to Rs.205.0 million as at the end of the previous year.

 Current Liabilities: Current liabilities include short term borrowings, trade payables,other current liabilities and short term provisions.
-The short term borrowings as at 31stMarch, 2012, has decreased to Rs.2,693.4 million as against Rs.3824.4 million mainly onaccount of repayment of working capital term loan & buyers' credit.
-The trade payableshave increased to Rs.1,181.4 million as at the end of fiscal 2012 as compared to Rs.826.9million as at the end of the previous year.
-The other current liabilities have increasedto Rs.1,363.6 million as at the end of fiscal 2012 as compared to Rs.1,010.0 million as atthe end of the previous year mainly on account of availment of foreign currency term loanfrom SBI.
-The short term provisions have decreased to Rs.93.6 million as at the end offiscal 2012 as compared to Rs.131.1 million as at the end of the previous year.
+The short term borrowings as at 31stMarch, 2013, have increased to Rs.2,991.4 million as against Rs.2,693.4 million.
+The tradepayables have increased to Rs.1,539.9 million as compared to Rs.1,181.4 million as at theend of the previous year.
+The other current liabilities have decreased to Rs.434.7 millionas at the end of fiscal 2013 as compared to Rs.1,339.8 million as at the end of theprevious year mainly on account of conversion of foreign currency term loan from SBI intorupee term loan.

-Fixed Assets: The net fixed assets increased to Rs.10,483.7 million as againstRs.6,523.6 million as at the end of the previous year on account of depreciation for theyear.
+Fixed Assets: The net fixed assets decreased to Rs.9,864.1 million as againstRs.10,483.7 million as at the end of the previous year on account of depreciation for theyear.

-Long-term loans and advances: The long term loans & advances decreased to Rs.821.7million as against Rs.1,046.5 million as at the end of the previous year on account ofprovision made during the current year in respect to loan given to theoverseas WOS Rees Investments Ltd.
+Long-term loans and advances: The long term loans & advances decreased toRs.1,026.8 million as against Rs.1,063.1 million as at the end of the previous year,mainly on account of provision made during the year in respect to loan given to theoverseas WOS Rees Investments Ltd.

 Current Assets: Current Assets include trade receivables, inventories, cash & bankbalances, short term loans & advances and other current assets.
-The trade receivableshave decreased to Rs.664.5 million as at the end of fiscal 2012 as compared to Rs.2,788.4million as at the end of the previous year.
-The inventories have decreased to Rs.3,397.3million as at the end of fiscal 2012 as compared to Rs.3,680.2 million as at the end ofthe previous year.
+The trade receivableshave increased to Rs.687.5 million as at the end of fiscal 2013 as compared to Rs.664.5million as at the end of the previous year.
+The inventories have decreased to Rs.2,247.4million as at the end of fiscal 2013 as compared to Rs.3,397.3 million as at the end ofthe previous year.

-Summarised Profit & Loss Account
+Summarized Profit & Loss Account